MadKudu/hookforce/README.md

 # What it's for

-Hookforce is a small open-source service that creates leads in Salesforce when a webhook is called and the data passed are matching some conditions you define.
+Hookforce is an open-source service that creates leads in Salesforce when a webhook is called and the data passed are matching some conditions you define.

-It is useful when you want to create new leads in Salesforce only a lead is found interesting for sales.
+It is useful when you want to create new leads in Salesforce only if a lead is found interesting for sales.

 Alternatives: if you have a small number of leads, checkout [Zapier](https://zapier.com/).
 It is powerful and easy to use.